nyreed/patch-itunes/README.md

 ### Why?

 I don't know.
 I liked to sort by iTunes library by "Date Added".
 When I tried to import my library into the new Music app, that data is lost.
+Also the search bar is in the wrong place in the music app.

 ## Thanks